edinugroho/socmed/readme.md

     - A comment can contain hashtag(s)
     - A hashtag occurrence in a comment is counted in trending hashtags calculation

- - As a user, I want to attach things to a post
-    - Three kinds of attachment are allowed: pictures (jpg, png, gif), video (mp4), and file (any other extensions outside of pictures and videos)

 ### Prerequisites

  - ruby